TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Cookistan Combines a Chef's Passion for a Great City and Food

-A native of Istanbul, Aysin combined her love for the city with her love for food.
+A native of Istanbul, Aysin combined her love for the city with her passion for food.
 Formerly a restaurant owner, Aysin has been running Cookistan, a Turkish cooking school, out of her home since 2013.

 Aysin (foreground) shows a student where to get fresh, affordable produce on her walking tour through Kurtulus.

-During the tour, Aysin shows her students how to avoid tourist traps and buy high-quality ingredients without spending a fortune by shopping at family-owned, specialty food shops rather than large supermarkets.
+During the tour, Aysin shows her students how to avoid tourist traps and buy high-quality ingredients without spending a fortune by shopping at family-owned specialty food shops rather than large supermarkets.

-Asyin at meat market in Istanbul
+Asyin at meat market in Istanbul.

 Asyin shows a student a specialty meat shop that sells internal organs for traditional Turkish meals.